 - physical or mental disabilities

-- behavioural or cognitive disorders.
+- behavioural or cognitive disorders

 What costs are covered?

-It might also include accommodation if the care is provided in a care home, or support for carers if you’re being looked after at home.
+It might also include accommodation if your care is provided in a care home, or support for carers if you’re being looked after at home.

-Funding varies by region, so you’ll need to check with your local Health Board, Clinical Commissioning Group, or Health and Social Care Trust to see what’s covered.
+Funding varies by region, so you’ll need to check with your local Clinical Commissioning Group, Health Board or Health and Social Care Trust to see what’s covered.

 What happens during the assessment process?

 First of all, you’ll have an initial screening to see if you’re eligible for funding.